DanLeEpicMan/VigenereCipher/README.md

 # Vigenere Cipher
 I found this while I was browsing through some of my old files, and figured I may as well upload it here.
-I made this sometime in Fall 2021 (don't remember exactly as I had completely forgotten about this), most likely out of curiosity while I was Googling encryption algorithms, and decided to try to implement one on my own.
+I made this sometime in Fall 2021 (don't really remember when exactly since I completely forgot about this), most likely out of curiosity while I was Googling encryption algorithms, and decided to try to implement one on my own.
 This script ignores all non-English Alphabet characters and shifts them according to the Vigenere Cipher (basically a dynamic Caesar Cipher) and converts every character to upper-case.
 See usage below.

 # Usage